This article has links to products and services we recommend, which we may make a commission from.

 Price: 52,000 VND per plate of 4 Banh Xeo (approx. $2.24)

-AUTHENTIC FOOD QUEST TIP: For a comprehensive introduction to the food in Da Nang with locals, consider taking a Danang Food Tour.
-With an English speaking local guide, enjoy 10 delicious samples of Danang local food.
+AUTHENTIC FOOD QUEST TIP: For a comprehensive introduction to the food in Danang with locals, consider taking a Danang Food Tour With an English speaking local guide, enjoy several delicious samples of Danang local food.
 Visit a market and explore the street food while learning about the local culinary culture.
+Make sure to come with an empty stomach!

 Address: K280/23 Hoàng Diệu, Hải Châu, Da Nang